Online Optimization and Ambiguity-based Learning of Distributionally Uncertain Dynamic Systems: A Tractable Problem Reformulation and Its Specialization to Two Problem Classes

 For simplicity of the discussion, we rewrite~\eqref{eq:P2} as

-where $G$ represents the objective function of~\eqref{eq:P2}, depending on $\ell$, $L$ and $\mathcal{P}_{t+1}$.
+where $G$ represents the objective function of~\eqref{eq:P2}, depending on variables $\ell$, $L$, $\beta$, $\vect{\alpha}$, and $\mathcal{P}_{t+1}$, which are kept fixed in the optimization.
 Then, Assumption~\ref{assump:affine} allows an explicit expression of $G$ w.r.t. $\vect{u}:=\vect{u}_t$ and Assumption~\ref{assump:cvxu} characterizes the convex feasible set of~\eqref{eq:P2}.
 Note that $G(t,\vect{u})$ is locally Lipschitz in $t$.\footnote{This can be verified by the local Lipschitz condition on $f^{(i)}$, $\ell$, and finite composition of local Lipschitz functions are locally Lipschitz. }